oracle/terraform-provider-oci/website/docs/d/bds_bds_instance_patch_histories.html.markdown

 The following attributes are exported:

 * `patch_type` - The type of current patch history.
-DP - Data Plane patch(This history type is internal available only) ODH - Oracle Distribution of Hadoop patch OS - Operating System patch
+DP - Data Plane patch(This history type is internal available only) ODH - Oracle Distribution of Hadoop update OS - Operating System update BDS - Big Data Service update
 * `state` - The status of this patch.
 * `time_updated` - The time when the patch history was last updated.
 * `version` - The version of the patch.